datafeelings/cheatsheets/spark_data_modeling.md

     3d) Train the model on the training set
     3e) Inspect the trained model
     3f) Use the pipeline to generate predictions on the test set
+  4. Model evaluation
+    4a) Use an Evaluator to assess model quality (e.g. RegressionEvaluator)
+  5. Model tuning: Model selection and hyperparameter tuning
 ======
 2. Prepare data for modeling: Pass the variables to the VectorAssembler to create a feature vector